Oscar Jan Hoogland

 Oscar has also been crucial in helping this music reach new and different audiences, constantly finding unusual settings which draw together young artists, dancers, and hip underground party folk.

-Over the years he has engaged extensively in the world of theater in collaboration with o.a.
-De Veenfabriek, De Warme Winkel and De Niewe Tijd.
+Over the years he has engaged, both as composer and performer, extensively in the world of theater in collaboration with o.a.
+De Veenfabriek, De Warme Winkel and De Nieuwe Tijd.

 Het Gemeente Museum Den Haag hosted his installation ‘On The Line’: an homage to Piet Mondriaan’s Victory Boogie Woogie that consisted of 12 identical alined record players playing 12 copies of Guus Janssens solo piano record On The Line.

-As a teacher Oscar Jan Hoogland is currently on faculty for the composition department at the Royal Conservatory of the Hague and the Mime department for the Academie voor Theater en Dans in Amsterdam.
+As a teacher Oscar Jan Hoogland is currently on faculty for the composition department of the Royal Conservatory of The Hague, the jazz department of the Conservatory of Amsterdam and the Mime department of the Academy for Theater and Dance in Amsterdam.

 Hoogland is co-director of the improvisers collective DOEK and connected to the Amsterdam venue De Ruimte and runs his own record label De Platenbakkerij.

 More info on many of the mentioned groups can be found on http://www.doek.org.
-On the homepage of this site many of the mentioned projects are represented by the listed film material.
-To stay updated about concerts keep an eye on the facebook pages of De Ruimte and Stichting Doek (Carolyn Muntz).
+On this site many of the mentioned projects are represented by the listed film material and audio.
+Choose [Watch TV] or [Listen to the music!] in the small menu at the top of this page.

 you can reach Oscar Jan Hoogland by e-mail through: [the same as the name of this website] at hotmail.com